The best cheap food processor reviews 2018

 To give you an idea of what capacity you might want: A 7 / 8 cup (2 litre) capacity is commonly bought and should be enough for the average person’s needs (it’s enough to feed a family of 4).

 A wide feed tube

 The tube used to place ingredients into the processor before or during processing should be wide enough to allow foods to go in whole so you that won’t need to chop them up first.

 BPA is the industrial chemical bisphenol that often comes with plastics in products.
 There has been some speculation that this might cause negative health effects in people because this has been shown in some animal studies.
 However, this has not yet been accepted as truth and other studies (see below) conclude that the low levels found in typical products pose no noteworthy harm to humans.

 Studies on BPA:

-That being said, BPA free food processors are a nice addition to have anyway just for the added peace of mind.
+That being said, being BPA free is a nice addition to have anyway just for the added peace of mind.

-Dishwasher friendly bowls & accessories are a bonus when considering which electric food processor is the best to buy.
+Dishwasher friendly bowls & accessories are a bonus when considering which cheap food processor is the best to buy in 2018.
 Polycarbonate bowls are long-lasting and easy to clean, so it’s worth keeping an eye out that the appliance you’re looking for includes one (they most often will).

-It’s a good idea to make sure one either comes with at least a year’s warranty or has an option to extend the warranty for a little extra money, just to prepare for a replacement if one is ever needed.
+It’s a good idea to make sure one either comes with at least a year’s warranty that will last throughout 2018.
+If not check if it has an option to extend the warranty for a little extra money.
+This is just for extra value to prepare for a cheap replacement if one is ever needed.

-Now that you’ve got some insight with this food processor buying guide, you’re ready to choose which is best for your needs!
-Have a look at a category that appeals to you to see up to date breakdowns of the greatest in 2016.
-There we’ll show you the greatest food processor there is for your specific needs.
+Now that you’ve got some insight with this buying guide, you’re ready to choose which is best for your needs!
+Have a look at a category that appeals to you in order to see up to date breakdowns of the best cheap food processors in 2018.
+We appreciate your visit.